SemGloVe: Semantic Co-occurrences for GloVe from BERT: Experiments

 \subsection{Final Results}

-{\bf Intrinsic Evaluation Results.} The final intrinsic evaluation results of SemGloVe and the baselines are listed in Table 1.
-First of all, we find that SemGloVe with SAN and SemGloVe with MLM outperform GloVe on the four word similarity evaluation datasets.
-Specifically, SemGloVe with SAN obtains 5.6\% absolute increase in performance on average, which demonstrates that self-attention weights of BERT are better to measure word similarities than the original position-based distance method.
-In addition, compared with GloVe, SemGloVe with MLM gives 33.4\% absolute increase in performance on average, which demonstrates that masked language model of BERT can model the context of words better than the predefined local window context, and produce more semantic relevant word pairs.
+\paragraph{Intrinsic Evaluation Results.} The final intrinsic evaluation results of SemGloVe and the baselines are listed in Table \ref{tab:main:results}.
+First, we find that SemGloVe$_{sd}$ and SemGloVe$_{md}$ outperform GloVe on the four word similarity evaluation datasets.
+Specifically, SemGloVe$_{sd}$ obtains 5.6\% absolute increase in performance on average, which demonstrates that self-attention weights of BERT are better to measure word similarities than the original position-based distance method.
+In addition, compared with GloVe, SemGloVe$_{md}$ gives 33.4\% absolute increase in performance on average, which demonstrates that masked language model of BERT can model the context of words better than the predefined local window context, and produce more semantic relevant word pairs.
 Moreover, We also find that the averaged results of SemGloVe$_{md}$ outperform all the best methods in the literature.

+Since SemGloVe$_{md}$ performs better than SemGloVe$_{sd}$ on intrinsic tasks, we take them as the final SemGloVe.

-{\bf Extrinsic Evaluation Results.} The final extrinsic evaluation results are shown in Table 2.
-We find that SemGloVe outperforms GloVe in almost all the cases, which demonstrates that SemGloVe contains more semantic information for downstream tasks.
-Specifically, SemGloVe with SAN and SemGloVe with MLM obtain 0.12\% and 0.48\% absolute increase in performance on average, respectively.
-Furthermore, compared with other SOTA methods, SemGloVe also shows competitive performance.
+\paragraph{Extrinsic Evaluation Results.} The final extrinsic evaluation results are shown in Table \ref{tab:main:downstream}.
+We find that SemGloVe outperforms GloVe on three tasks, which demonstrates that SemGloVe contains more semantic information for downstream tasks.
+Specifically, SemGloVe gives 0.47\% absolute increase in performance on average, respectively.
+Furthermore, compared with contextual word representations BERT$_\text{base}$, SemGloVe also shows competitive performance.

-Note that SemGloVe is not competitive to BERT on the external tasks, which shows the advantage of contextualized embeddings as input representations.
-The advantage of GloVe and SemGloVe, as compared with BERT, is that they are light weight and much faster for training and testing for downstream tasks.
+Note that the comparisons on extrinsic tasks are not to show the weakness of contextualized embeddings as input representations, but to show that SemGloVe (static word vectors) is still useful for downstream tasks.
+Another advantage of GloVe and SemGloVe, as compared with BERT, is that they are light weight and much faster for training and testing for downstream tasks.